 For Church Leaders

-Addiction recovery is often a slow process.
-As a Church leader, show confidence in the individual and be understanding if the individual experiences setbacks.
-Those who struggle with addictions may feel unworthy and discouraged, which may lead them to stop attending church.
-An immediate visit giving encouragement and support can help the person succeed.
-Instill hope and encouragement, especially when the member struggles (see Preach My Gospel, 188-89).
+As a Church leader, you may be asked to help provide counsel or support to those who are struggling with addictions or compulsive behaviors.
+The recovery process can take time.
+Show confidence in the individual and be understanding if the individual experiences setbacks.
+Those who struggle may feel unworthy and discouraged.
+Regular support and encouragement can help the person succeed.
+You can provide hope and encouragement, especially when the member struggles.

-You can also contact your local LDS Family Services office (where available) for a free consultation on how to help those you shepherd.
+You can also contact your local Family Services office (where available) for a free consultation on how to help those in need.

 The Program Guide

 Church leaders can encourage members they counsel with to attend recovery meetings.
-Leaders and other members are also welcome at the meetings and can help the member feel comfortable attending a meeting.
+Leaders and other members are also welcome at the meetings and can help the member feel comfortable attending.

-Search for meetings using Find a Meeting.
-If you would like to request a meeting in your area, please contact the local LDS Family Services office (in the United States and Canada) or contact your area welfare manager.
+If you would like to request a meeting in your area, please contact the local Family Services office (in the United States and Canada) or contact your area welfare and self-reliance manager.